Living with Neighbours

 If I have a problem what shall I do?

-If you are being disturbed by noise from a neighbour, then you should tell the person concerned.
-Often they will be unaware of the noise and that it can be heard in another flat.
-If so, they should be more than happy to, for example, reduce the TV or stereo volume.
+If you are being disturbed by noise from a neighbour, then you should attempt to have a conversation with them.
+Often they will be unaware of the noise and that it can be heard in another flat and they should be more than happy to, for example, reduce the TV or stereo volume.

 It is always best to try and resolve matters amicably by talking to your neighbours first.
-If things do not improve, you should contact the Operations Manager who will speak to the other tenant and try to mediate.
+If things do not improve, you should contact us and we will speak to the other tenant and try to mediate.
 Although we always try to promote good tenant relations, it is sometimes difficult for us to intervene in disputes like this.

 If the noise continues to be excessive you should contact the Environmental Health Department of your local authority.
 After an investigation they may serve a notice on your neighbour requiring them to stop the nuisance.
 In extreme cases, if the nuisance continues, the person may be taken to court and fined.